Jeff Brady is a NPR National Desk Correspondent based in Philadelphia. He covers the mid-Atlantic region and the energy industry.

 As a roving NPR correspondent based in Austin, Texas, John Burnett's beat stretches across the U.S., and, sometimes, around the world.
 Currently, he is serving as NPR's Religion correspondent.

-Tanya Ballard Brown is a Southern girl, an editor for NPR.org and a wild dreamer who laughs loudly and often.
+Tanya Ballard Brown is a Southern girl, an optimist and a wild dreamer who laughs loudly and often.

 Tom Gjelten covers a wide variety of global security and economic issues for NPR News.
 He brings to that assignment many years covering international news from posts in Washington and around the world.